What is the Niche Meat Processor Assistance Network?

 • Non-governmental organizations (of many types)

-What are NMPAN’s impacts over the last decade?
+What are NMPAN’s Impacts over the last 16+ years?

 What Are Niche Meats?